mucommander/mucommander/readme.txt

 - Implemented natural file ordering, as suggested by 'andraaspar' in the forums.
 All symbols now come before digits (ticket #282).
 - Improved the display of filenames when they are not entirely visible, by removing characters in the middle so that both ends of the filename are visible.
+- JmDNS library used for Bonjour support has been upgraded to version 3.1.

 Localization:
 -